sreejank/fMRI_Reconstruction/README.md

 The Generative Adverserial Network used (Dosovitskiy & Brox 2016 NIPS 2016) was written in Caffe and was converted to Tensorflow.
 Some code from this repo was used to do this: https://github.com/zjuchenlong/sp-aen.cvpr18.

-The following are example reconstructions (left original images, right reconstructed image)
+The following are example reconstructions (left original images, right reconstructed image from brain activity.)

 ![alt text](https://github.com/sreejank/fMRI_Reconstruction/blob/master/img1.png)
 ![alt text](https://github.com/sreejank/fMRI_Reconstruction/blob/master/img2.png)